nicho810/XIAO-PowerBread/README.md

 3. **Extend Functionality**:
    In future updates, you can use the RP2040 for additional functions like USB-serial communication or PWM generation.

-## Example Projects

-- **Monitoring Power Consumption**: Use the built-in INA3221 sensor to monitor power usage of different breadboard circuits in real-time.
-- **Custom Control**: Program the RP2040 to manage power output or integrate with other sensors and actuators.

 ## Contributing